nvtkaszpir/3d-print/prusa-link-no-password/README.md

 Run `docker-compose start`.

 Point your browser to [http://127.0.0.1:10001](http://127.0.0.1:10001)

+After that you can add that endpoint as a physical printer in the PrusaSlicer and you just need to specify host, API key can be left blank.

 If you run docker on different host then remember to allow `10001` on the firewall and just use address of the host, so lets say your NAS is on 192.168.1.20 and